-The GHA911 website helps Georgia hospitals, as well as local and state agencies, keep informed of vital news and information related to disaster readiness.
-The site offers tools and resources to assist hospitals in their disaster preparedness and mutual aid planning, including documentation of resource availability and allocation.
+The GHA911 website helps Georgia hospitals, as well as local and state agencies, stay informed of vital news and information related to disaster readiness.
+The site offers tools and resources to assist healthcare organizations in their disaster preparedness and mutual aid planning, including documentation of resource availability and allocation.

 For Emergency Preparedness information, please go to www.gha911.org.

 The Georgia Mutual Aid Compact facilitates resource sharing during times of emergency.
 It states that, in the event of a disaster, hospitals will use best efforts to make clinical staff, medical and general supplies, including pharmaceuticals and biomedical equipment available to each other in accordance with operating procedures.